-Scars of Dracula will be released on Blu-ray by Scream Factory in the USA on September 10, 2019, alongside another Hammer horror film, Blood from the Mummy’s Tomb.
-The film will be available with a choice of two aspect ratios: 1.66:1 and 1.85:1.
+Scars of Dracula was released on Blu-ray by Scream Factory in the USA on September 10, 2019, alongside another Hammer horror film, Blood from the Mummy’s Tomb.
+The film is available with a choice of two aspect ratios: 1.66:1 and 1.85:1.

 - Audio commentary with filmmaker/film historian Constantine Nasr and film historian Randall Larson (new)

 - Audio commentary with director Roy Ward Baker and actor Christopher Lee, moderated by Hammer Film historian Marcus Hearn